mikro-orm/mikro-orm/docs/docs/collections.md

 The `Collection` class implements iterator, so we can use `for of` loop to iterate through it.

 Another way to access collection items is to use bracket syntax like when we access array items.
-Keep in mind that this approach will not check if the collection is initialed, while using `get` method will throw error in this case.
+Keep in mind that this approach will not check if the collection is initialized, while using `get` method will throw error in this case.

 > Note that array access in `Collection` is available only for reading already loaded items, we cannot add new items to `Collection` this way.